guidocella/mpv-image-config/README.md

 This is an example configuration for using mpv as an image viewer.
+Version 0.34 is needed for the `track-list/N/image` sub-property.
+Use this by copying what you want to use from `mpv.conf` and `input.conf` into your versions of these files, and copying or symlinking into `~~/scripts` `scripts/align-images.lua` for automatically aligning images, and `scripts/image-keybindings.lua` for the script messages used by `input.conf`.

 ## Why?